for-giobbe/phy/Concatenation & Model Selection.md

 You will find an interesting paper on the topic at the end of this tutorial, but here we will focus on the supermatrix approach.

+Before starting you should have two aligned & filtered MSA, or if you missed the previous lesson you can grab the ones I obtained during last lesson: [12S_xinsi_op7_aligned.gb.fasta](https://github.com/for-giobbe/phy/blob/master/examples/12S_xinsi_op7_aligned.gb.fasta) and [ND2_p_aligned.n.gb.fasta](https://github.com/for-giobbe/phy/blob/master/examples/ND2_p_aligned.n.gb.fasta).

 ---

 ## concatenation:

-After having aligned our genes, we will concatenate them using Phyutility: the software has a wide array of functions and can be considere a swiss-knife for phylogeneticists.
+After having aligned and filtere our genes, we will concatenate them using Phyutility: the software has a wide array of functions and can be considere a swiss-knife for phylogeneticists.
 As you always should, when using a new software, take a look at its [manual](https://github.com/blackrim/phyutility/blob/master/manual.pdf).

-After adjusting the path to the java executable of phyutility, try this string:
+After adjusting the path to the java executable of phyutility, try this string in a folder which contains just the final alignments of your gene
+(otherwise the wildcard will cause all the fasta files to be concatenated):

 ```
 java -jar /Applications/bio/phyutility/phyutility.jar -concat -in *.fasta -out concatenation.nxs